 But what does?

-What are the best and most effective lead magnets that won’t just add numbers to your list but will help you grow a loyal audience, especially if you don’t have a huge reputation yet?
+What are the best and most effective lead magnets that will not only add numbers to your list but will help you grow a loyal audience, especially if you don’t have an established reputation yet?

-This article will give you a concrete answer to this question that will fit your specific business goals.
+Keep reading to find out.
 Feel free to jump to a section you are most interested in using the table of contents below.

 - Most popular lead magnets: A study of 50 small business websites